totalslacker/aerospike-helper/csharp/doc/LargeList.md

 The `Scan()` method is implemented with a batch read to return all the elements.

 ### More complex example
 In this example, a number of elements are created that represent stock trades.
-These are added to the LargeList and returned with the `range()` method.
+These are added to the LargeList and returned with the `Range()` method.

 ```C#
 	Key key = new Key(NS, SET, "accountId");